ROF Community Seed Bank for Native Seed Conservation

 Like there is a temple in every village today, having a Seed Bank for Native Seeds is a necessity today to regain our Seed Sovereignty and become self-reliant– Pradeep Kumar Manickam, Director, Rangamalai Organic Farms

-We believe that every farmer should have their own native seed bank in his farm which would make his farm self sustainable.
+We believe that every farmer or home gardener should have their own native seed bank in their farm or home which would make their farm self-sustainable.
 We collected close to 180 rare and indigenous vegetable seed varieties in a very short span of time.
-We would like to thank local farmers and other like minded friends who helped us in our seed collection journey which has just began.
+We would like to thank local farmers and other likeminded friends who helped us in our seed collection journey which has just began.

 We started the heirloom vegetable garden in 20 cents of land at our farm.
 We collected seeds from native seed savers and seed banks across India.
 With the very minimal seeds obtained per variety, we raised the garden from saplings and direct sowing.
 Since all these seeds were native varieties, they adapted well to our local environment and grew well than our expectation.
 We harvested the entire batch for seeds and started distribution of these native varieties to interested home gardeners and farmers across India.

-In continuation to our effort to collect and distribute native seeds, we always longed to build a natural building for storing the seeds using indigenous storage techniques practiced in India for centuries.
-As result, we started our first Community Seed Bank project in June 2017 in association with Thannal Hand Sculpted Home (www.thannal.com) who volunteered to design and build for us at our farm in Tamil Nadu.
+In continuation to our effort to collect and distribute native seeds, we always longed to build a natural sustainable building for preserving and storing the seeds using indigenous storage techniques practiced in India for centuries.
+As result, we started our first Community Seed Bank project in June 2018 in association with Thannal Hand Sculpted Home (www.thannal.com) who volunteered to design and build for us at our farm in Tamil Nadu.
 This project was designed by Mr. Biju Bhaskar, Thannal.
 We successfully inaugurated the Community Seed Bank and become operational from 9th Feb 2020.

 To learn more about the CSB project, refer this link: https://manvasanai.in/our-programs/community-seed-bank-for-native-seeds/